9:00 Begin working on Q3 Board

 A: It's the difference between prediction and preparedness.
 A to-do list is prescriptive—it's the fantasy of what you planned to do.
 It shatters the moment a real fire hits.

-The ECC Log is descriptive—it's the reality of what actually happened.
+The Daily River Log is descriptive—it's the reality of what actually happened.
 It's designed to log the interruptions and the new fires that a to-do list completely ignores.
 Those other tools are great for managing a known project, but ECC is a triage system for managing the chaos in between.

 Q: You're talking about an interruption.
 I have ten simultaneous interruptions while I'm in back-to-back meetings.
 My day is all chaos.
 This system seems too simple for that.